 Next time you roll, you roll a 1-1-1 and your teammate rolls a 5-4-6; your team gets 21 points (21 points for the Bunco you rolled and 0 points since your teammate didn’t roll anything point-worthy).

 At the bottom of your Individual Score Card, there is a place to tally up the amount of Buncos you roll in a whole game, so be sure to mark a tally in there for the Bunco you just rolled.
 Each time you roll a Bunco, add another tally mark.

 Your table keeps rolling until you hear the bell from Table #1 (that means a team at Table #1 reached 21 points, ending that round).

-Your table counts up all the points each team received, and whichever team got the most points, they win, and they each write a W on their Individual Score Card, in space 1 (for first round).
-The losers at the table each write a L on their Individual Score Card.
+Your table counts up all the points each team received, and whichever team got the most points, they win, and they each write a W on their Individual Score Card, in space 1 (for the first round).
+The losers at the table each write an L on their Individual Score Card.

 The winners move to Table #1 and the losers stay at Table #2 (remember, the losers can’t play with each other again for the next round, so have one girl move to a different seat at the table).

 Once everyone has moved to their appropriate tables, then Round 2 begins, and you do the same thing over again, this time trying to roll for 2s.